EKaroune/The-Open-Archaeobotanist/abcofarchaeobotanicalopenscience.md

 * **Open Education**: education without academic admission requirements and is typically offered online.
 Open education broadens access to the learning and training traditionally offered through formal education systems.

+* **Open hardware**: physical artifacts of technology designed and offered by the open-design movement.

 * **Open lab/notebooks**: laboratory research records, diaries, journals, workbooks etc., offered online free of cost with terms that allow reuse and redistribution of the recorded material.

+* **Open reproducible research**: The act of practicing Open Science and the provision of offering to users free access to experimental elements for research reproduction.

 * **Open repositories**: open archives that host scientific literature and make their content freely accessible to everyone in the world.

 * **Open Science**: the movement to make scientific research (including publications, data, physical samples, and software) transparent and accessible to all.

+* **Open source**: software where the source code is available free of cost with terms that allow dissemination and adaptation.

 * **Open workflow tools**: apparatuses and services that promote open scientific projects.